Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Performance Evaluation

 Fig. \ref{fig:ORUs} shows the aggregate throughput versus the number of O-RUs for the baseline schemes and for the proposed algorithm with the observation cardinality $I=1$, $6$, and $8$.
 In the case of $I=1$, each agent $k$ only observes its effective channel matrix $\mathbf{\Xi}_{k,k}$ without any interference information.
 The aggregate throughput increases with the number of O-RUs across all schemes.
 The proposed framework consistently outperforms the distributed baselines and performs close to C-RZF.
 Increasing $I$ improves performance but at the cost of higher input dimensionality and longer training time.
 Increasing $I$ from $1$ to $6$ yields a $6.38\%$ improvement on average, while increasing it from $6$ to $8$ adds only $2.9\%$ on average.

 Fig. \ref{fig:K} shows the aggregate throughput for varying numbers of users $K$.
 Consistent with the trend in Fig. \ref{fig:ORUs}, increasing the observation cardinality $I$ improves the performance of the proposed framework.
 As $K$ increases, the performance gap between the proposed algorithm with $I=1$, $6$, and $8$ increases.
 This is because a larger $K$ results in a denser user deployment and stronger inter-user interference.
-Thus, a larger observation cardinality is required to determine $\mathbf{U}^*$ and $\mathbf{W}^*$.
+Thus, a larger observation cardinality is required to determine $\mathbf{U}^*$ and $\mathbf{W}^*$. \begin{rev} It can also be observed that for $K=24$, E2E-DRL outperforms DRL-WMMSE and performs close to D-RZF.
+However, its performance deteriorates as $K$ increases.
+This further confirms that the E2E-DRL approach may struggle to learn effective interference-mitigation strategies when the number of users increases and inter-user interference becomes stronger. \end{rev}

 Fig. \ref{fig:N_t} shows the aggregate throughput versus the number of transmit antennas $N_\textrm{t}$ for the proposed framework and the baselines.
 It can be observed that the proposed framework consistently outperforms the distributed baselines and performs close to C-RZF across different values of $N_\textrm{t}$.
-Notably, as $N_\textrm{t}$ increases from $4$ to $8$, the performance gap between the proposed framework and D-RZF narrows from $23.92\%$ to $3.73\%$.
+Notably, as $N_\textrm{t}$ increases from $4$ to $8$, the performance gap between the proposed framework and D-RZF-LPA narrows from $19\%$ to $2.38\%$.
 This is because, beyond a certain point, each O-RU has sufficient spatial degrees of freedom to locally suppress interference and centralized precoding or inter-O-RU information exchange become less significant.

-Table \ref{tab:complexity_comparison} presents a comparison of the computational complexity and the training and inference latency between the proposed framework and the baselines.
-The proposed framework incurs the highest training time.
-However, after training is completed, it requires only $6.38$ ms to execute a near-RT loop, which is well below both the $10$ ms target loop duration and the $27.82$ ms required by C-RZF.
+\begin{rev} Table \ref{tab:complexity_comparison} presents a comparison of the computational complexity and the training and inference latency between the proposed framework and the baselines.
+The computational complexity of C-RZF scales cubically with the number of users $K$ and linearly with the number of O-RUs $L$.
+On the other hand, the computational complexities of the proposed algorithm, D-RZF-LPA, D-RZF, DRL-WMMSE, and E2E-DRL do not directly scale with $K$ and $L$ due to distributed precoding.
+The proposed framework incurs a higher training time compared with DRL-WMMSE and E2E-DRL.
+However, after training is completed, it requires only $6.38$ ms to execute a near-RT loop, which is well below both the $10$ ms target loop duration and the $27.82$ ms required by C-RZF. \end{rev}